Next year the 2019 Rugby World Cup comes to Japan.

 Fans can already purchase tour packages through official travel agents.
 Packages vary in price and what is included, but generally include a combination of match tickets, travel, and accommodation.

-Tickets for games go on general sale a year before the tournament starts in September 2018.
+Tickets for games went on general in September 2018.
 Fans must apply for tickets on the official Rugby World Cup website.
-I recommend creating an account on the website so you cna pre-register your interest.
+You’ll need to create an account on the website so you can pre-register your interest.
 The application window closes on the 12th November 2018 (see Ticket application period below for details.)

 Organisers are running a ballot system for oversubscribed matches.
 Additionally, priority has been given to Japanese rugby fans who have early access to tickets before they go on general sale.